 Since 2015, multifamily housing projects totaling approximately 660 units were approved for construction in the City.
-Of those, 42 received occupancy clearance in 2017 and the majority of the remaining units are expected to receive occupancy in the 2018.
-Multifamily housing projects that are currently under construction include: Village at Los Carneros (465 units, including 69 affordable units); Old Town Village Mixed-Use Project (175 units, including 14 affordable units); Villa La Esperanza (8 additional affordable units); and Citrus Village (10 units).
-The Cortona Apartments (176 units)
+Of those, 42 received occupancy clearance in 2017, an additional 317 were cleared for occupancy in 2018, and the majority of the remaining units are expected to receive occupancy by 2020.
+Multi-family housing projects that are currently under construction include: Village at Los Carneros (465 units, including 69 affordable units); the Winslowe mixed-use project (175 units, including 14 affordable units); Villa La Esperanza (8 additional affordable units); and Citrus Village (10 units).
+The Cortona Apartments (176 units) were approved in 2015, but have not yet begun construction.